smings/last-email-address-validator/README.txt

 5. Activate `Last Email Address Validator` plugin in the plugin list
 6. For using translations, you can optionally copy the language files from ~/wp-content/plugins/last-email-validator/languages/*.mo to ~/wp-content/languages/plugins/

-## Configuration
+== Configuration ==
 You find `Last Email Address Validator`'s settings in your WordPress installation under `Settings -> Last Email Address Validator`
 By default all features are activated and set to the highest level of spam protection.
 You should not need to adjust anything unless you want to deactivate things.
+Things should always be as simple as possible, therefore you can usually skip even looking at the settings.

-## Help us help you
+= Help us help you =
 We are sure that you'll appreciate the extra level of spam protection provided by Last Email Address Validator (LEV) by smings.
 As of now it is a free plugin.
 Yet we ask you to show us your appreciation in return by considering a one-time donation (on the settings -> Last Email Address Validator (LEV) page you find a donation link) or by becoming a [patreon](https://patreon.com/smings).
 This will help us help you and gives you good karma!

 = Limitations of the light edition =
-In the future the light edition will be limited to 25 email validations per day.
+In the near future the light edition will be limited to 25 email validations per day.
 This will serve the vast majority of small to medium size WordPress instances.
 For those who need more protection and more validations, we plan to offer limitless email validations as well as RBL-checks and other means of additional